w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

     - Over-watering: high values in the average chart and low values in the variance chart
 - Where is the root suction higher?
     - A high root suction quickly reduces the moisture in the soil and results in high soil moisture variance
-- How soil moisture dynamics impact on the watered volume?
+- How do soil moisture dynamics impact the watered volume?
     - If, after increasing the water supplied, the profile does not change then the soil disperses water

 # Prescripting